Tableau charts: Dumbbell chart

 The series, Tableau charts has always focused on one thing, helping Tableau users learn how to create different charts and graphs hence equipping them with different techniques of telling each data story.

-Inspired by the spirit of this series, we’ll learn how to build a dumbbell chart in Tableau.
+Inspired by the mission of this series, this post will help you learn how to build a dumbbell chart in Tableau.
 Using some dummy data on roofing structures by province in Kenya, connect to Tableau app and follow the guide below.

 Drag dimension field Province to the rows shelf.